abhigyan2311/Twitter-Tweet-Analysis/README.md

-#Real Hack
-Bangalore
-25th-26th

-Credibility of a social feed.
+#Twitter Tweet Analysis

+Check credibility of a tweet using various checks, algorithms and sentimental analysis.